AgileRL/AgileRL/README.md

 ## Training on Arena

 [Arena](https://arena.agilerl.com) is the RLOps platform from AgileRL.
-We provide tools to create and validate custom reinforcement learning environments on the platform and train RL agents on managed cloud infrastructure — no cluster setup required.
+We provide tools to create and validate custom reinforcement learning environments on the platform and train RL agents on managed cloud infrastructure specifically tailored to RL workloads.

 AgileRL ships an **Arena SDK** (Python client) and an **Arena CLI** for interacting with the platform.
 Install them with: